Solidarity with First Nations Resources

-This toolkit is designed to support congregations and communities interested in developing right relations with First Nations, especially in the immediate struggle at Standing Rock in North Dakota.
+This toolkit is designed to support congregations and communities interested in developing right relations with First Nations, especially in supporting specific struggles such as the 2016 efforts to block the pipeline at Standing Rock in North Dakota.
 Click here to be directed to the toolkit.

 2.)
 Four- Session Discussion Guide: Solidarity with First Peoples

 Primary Text: An Indigenous Peoples’ History of the United States,